decker-hou/Infinite-Seas/readme.txt

 Infinite Seas

-This is an exploration/educational game where you explore the ocean and interact with various marine life.
+An exploration/educational game where you explore the ocean and interact with various marine life.
+Term project for CS 15-122 at CMU.

 Dependencies:
 Python 3